Factbox: Who's who on the new EU executive

 Czech, centrist, 50.
 Has been regional development minister.
 From ANO movement of billionaire Finance Minister Andrej Babis.
 Cleared and compensated after spending month in custody in 2006 over allegation she misused EU funds when in government.
 Center-left demanded she answer more written questions after hearing.

 Germany, center-right, 60.
-Combative outgoing energy commissioner.
+Combative outgoing energy commissioner, still deeply involved in trying to broker Russia-Ukraine gas deal.
 Was state premier in wealthy Baden-Wuerttemberg.
 Low-key post for EU’s big power, but Berlin is keen to see data protection strengthened globally.
 At hearing, he stressed he would bring forward proposals to reform copyright rules and work to ensure rules protecting net neutrality are not watered down by the governments discussing them.

 France, center-left, 57.
 Moderate socialist from France’s technocratic elite, son of prominent Romanian and Polish refugee psychologists.
 Europe minister 1997-2002.
 Finance minister under President Francois Hollande from 2012, he was denounced as “not credible” by the center-right at hearing, despite his assurances he would impose EU deficit discipline on Paris as on any state.
 He was obliged to submit a second round of written testimony in which he said he was ready to fine France for missing targets.